-There was no outstanding contractual amounts of assets written off during the period ended 30 June 2023 (31 December 2022: N53.8 billion).
+The outstanding contractual amounts of assets written off during the year ended 31 December 2023 was N13.4 billion (31 December 2022: N74.1 billion).
 The Group still seeks to recover amounts it is legally owed in full, but which have been written off due to no reasonable expectation of full recovery.